Stardome Observatory

+Te Whatu Stardome is Auckland's planetarium and observatory and a trusted centre for celestial storytelling, astronomy, mātauranga Māori, and cosmological science.
+‘Te Whatu’ links the concept of ‘the eye’ with knowledge and learning, and the cycle of life, death and renewal within the cosmos.
+Located in Maungakiekie One Tree Hill, it offers fully immersive indoor planetarium shows, telescope viewing, music events and hands-on exhibits.

+With year-round Māori astronomy shows as well as a winter season of Matariki shows, visitors have an authentic way to connect to the night sky in Aotearoa New Zealand.

+Stardome’s immersive, presenter-led fulldome planetarium offers externally-created planetarium shows as well as live shows that are created and narrated by a presenter.
+Popular Stardome-created shows include Our Sky Tonight, Grand Tour of the Solar System, Looking Up!
+(The Cosmos for Kids), seasonal Māori astronomy shows, and Matariki - Ngā Whetū o te Tau Hou (Stars of the New Year).
+After evening shows, visitors can head outdoors to gaze through courtyard telescopes (weather permitting) or experience the magic of the powerful Zeiss telescope with its roof that opens to reveal the dazzling night sky.

+Stardome uses the Digistar Projection System, the world's leading planetarium software.
+Digistar specialises in high-resolution, full-dome immersive experiences.
+It provides a fulldome cinema experience for astronomy education, allowing for live, data-driven visualisations of the universe rather than just pre-recorded content.

+The technology allows for accurate and high quality display of stars, including showing stars from points of view other than Earth's surface, the ability to travel through the stars, and accurately shows celestial bodies from different times in the past and future.

+History of Te Whatu Stardome Observatory & Planetarium

-Stardome Observatory & Planetarium (IAU observatory code 467, previously known as Auckland Observatory) is a public astronomical observatory and planetarium situated in Maungakiekie/One Tree Hill Domain in Auckland, New Zealand.
+Te Whatu Stardome Observatory & Planetarium or 'Stardome' (IAU observatory code 467, previously known as Auckland Observatory) is a public astronomical observatory and planetarium situated in Maungakiekie/One Tree Hill Domain in Auckland, New Zealand.

 Stardome has operated from its premises in Auckland's Maungakiekie One Tree Hill Domain since 1967 and has operated as a place of exploration, research and sharing of knowledge ever since.

 Stardome's history began in 1948 when the Auckland Astronomical Society began fundraising for a public observatory in Auckland.
-By 1956 they had significant funds, including a substantial bequest from Mrs Edith Winstone Blackwell for the purchase of a telescope for public use.
+By 1956 they had significant funds, including a substantial bequest from Edith Winstone Blackwell for the purchase of a telescope for public use.
 The Society formed the Auckland Observatory and Planetarium Trust Board to build on these funds and provide for the construction and management of a new observatory.

 In 1960 One Tree Hill Borough Council provided a 21-year lease, which has been subsequently extended, for a site in One Tree Hill Domain (which Stardome still occupies), and in March 1967 the Observatory opened.